Nymphomaniac (film): Volume I

-Over rugelach and a discussion over the lack of masculinity in men using cake forks to eat pastry, Joe talks about her first experiences with actual love, something she dismisses as "lust with jealousy added".
-Joe takes on more lovers as she, B, and several friends create a club, "The Little Flock", dedicated to liberating themselves from society's fixation on love.
-Joe eventually leaves after all the other members end up developing serious attachments to their conquests.
+Joe relays her first experiences with actual love, which she calls "lust with jealousy added".
+She and her friends establish a club, "The Little Flock", dedicated to freely having sex in an effort to reject society's fixation on love.
+Joe leaves after all the other members develop serious attachments to their conquests.
 As a young adult, Joe drops out of medical school and finds work as a secretary at a printing company.
-Her first employer is none other than Jerôme.
-While sexual intentions are clearly on his mind, she finds herself avoiding his advances and sleeping with other co-workers, frustrating him.
-When Joe finally realises she has developed feelings for Jerôme, she writes him a letter.
-However, she is too late as he has left with his uncle's jealous secretary Liz (Felicity Gilbert), who was fully aware of Joe's feelings.
-She is immediately fired by his uncle (Jesper Christensen), the actual owner of the company, for her lack of experience and goes back to indulging her nymphomania, despite a yearning for Jerôme.
+Her first employer is Jerôme.
+She avoids his advances in favor of sleeping with other co-workers, to his consternation.
+Joe writes Jerôme a letter after realizing her feelings for him, but realizes he has left with the jealous secretary, Liz.
+She is immediately fired by Jerôme's uncle, the owner of the company, and goes back to indulging her nymphomania despite yearning for Jerôme.